Pseudo-cells in Rhynie chert

 horizontal boundary above some structure in Fig.1 but below in Fig.2, may be surprising.
-In Fig.2, a pale brown watery suspension had settled at the bottom of the a horizontal surface, and eventually solidified into gel.
+In Fig.2, a pale brown watery suspension had settled at the bottom of a a horizontal surface, and eventually solidified into gel.
 Then the remaining cavity got a thin white lining all around, clearly seen only at the bottom where it appears in